3rd-Eden/payper/api/README.md

 # Payper API

-Run payper on your own server or use it as development tool and use our edge functionality in production, you decide what is best for your use-case.
+Run Payper on your own server or use it as development tool and use our edge functionality in production, you decide what is best for your use-case.

 ## Usage